 The Sportsmen Club Galt Board Of Directors (BOD) has been closely monitoring the COVID-19 situation.
-In light of the recent announcements by Premier Ford,
+Our region entered Phase 3 of the Reopening on 17 July.
+Below is a summary of the new operating Rules:

 All club members must clearly display their membership badge at all times.